PyModuleManage/CoreManagement/docs/source_doc/configmodule.rst

 The data including in the .json file are the next:

 :module_name: [Required] This is the module name.
-This must be the same that the moodule.tar.gz and module.json.
+This must be the same that the module.tar.gz and module.json.

 :running: [Required] This is a dict with information necessary to know how the module must be run